-In addition, the Defendant must pay a \$100 special assessment for each count of conviction pursuant to 18 U.S.C. § 3013, which will be due and should be paid at or before the time of sentencing (for a total of \$200).
+3. The maximum sentences provided by statute for the offense to which the Defendant is pleading guilty are as follows: a 20-year term of incarceration, 3 years of supervised release and a fine of fine not more than twice gross proceeds derived from the offense.
+In addition, the Defendant must pay \$100 as a special assessment pursuant to 18 U.S.C. § 3013, which will be due and should be paid at or before the time of sentencing.
 This Court may also order him to make restitution pursuant to 18 U.S.C. §§ 3663, 3663A, and 3664.
 If a fine or restitution is imposed, it shall be payable immediately, unless, pursuant to 18 U.S.C. § 3572(d), the Court orders otherwise.
-The Defendant understands that if he serves a term of imprisonment, is released on supervised release, and then violates the conditions of his supervised release, his supervised release could be revoked - even on the last day of the term - and the Defendant could be returned to custody to serve another period of incarceration and a new term of supervised release.
+The Defendant understands that if he serves a term of imprisonment, is released on supervised release, and then violates the conditions of his supervised release, his supervised release could be revokedeven on the last day of the term - and the Defendant could be returned to custody to serve another period of incarceration and a new term of supervised release.
 The Defendant understands that the Bureau of Prisons has sole discretion in designating the institution at which the Defendant will serve any term of imprisonment imposed.